field-matters/field-matters.github.io/sharedtask.md

   </style>
 </head>

+## What's new?
+June, 2
++ Train 1 data is now open
++ We fixed some problems in the previous release (the markup is now in IPA)
++ We are also publishing notebooks with baseline solutions for the both tasks

 ## Field Matters: Speech Processing Tasks

 This year, we offer two shared tasks on processing speech in field linguistic recordings.